MaybeELEMENT/lexertk/README.md

 # lexertk
 The most modern, easiest, advanced and Customizable Lexer Took Kit in the World
 -----------
-Example Code:
+Newest Release:
+# 0.2
+Changes:
+- Removed ModifyVariable function since its super unnesecery and useless
+- Added 2 Examples C++ File for you to reference if you're new to this toolkit
+- Removed `TRUE` and `FALSE` Tokens, they are replaced from `BOOLEAN` Token instead Example Code:
 ```cpp
 #include <iostream>